peurKe/auto_ZONA_translator/README.md

 ## Installer show the destination location

-- If destination location correspond to your Z.O.N.A game installation, then clic on "Next" button Else clic on 'Browse' button to set the correct destination location,  then clic on "Next" button
+- If the destination location corresponds to the installation of your Z.O.N.A. game, click on the "Next" button.
+  Alternatively, click the 'Browse' button to define the correct destination location, then click the 'Next' button.

-## Installer indicate destination location already exists
+## The installer indicates that the destination location already exists

-- It is normal.
-It is beacause installer install in an existing game, so confirm by clic on 'Yes' button.
+- That's normal.
+This is because the installer is installing in an existing game.
+Confirm by clicking on the 'Yes' button.

-## Installer show the main information about installation process that will be executed
+## The installer displays the main information about the installation process that will be carried out.
 - Clic on 'Install' button.

-## Then installation python script starts automatically
+## The installation python script then starts automatically

-- Prerequisites appears on screen and let you update your Z.O.N.A game before start to translate it.
+- Prerequisites appear on the screen, allowing you to update your Z.O.N.A. game before you start translating it.
 ```
     • Your 'Z.O.N.A' game must be up to date.
     • Your PC must have an Internet connection for Google Translator or Deepl API requests.